lackeyjb/claude-conductor/commands/new-track.md

 > Does this plan cover all the necessary steps?
 > A) Approve and create track
 > B) Suggest changes

+If B, incorporate feedback and re-generate with planner agent.

 ## Create Track Artifacts